Zing! Went the Strings of My Heart (1939)

 1) This song is about love at first sight.
 Do you believe that immediate attraction lasts?

 Finding a cure for Parkinson's Disease and MSA; the latter killed my sister.
-They are often related, and they SUUUUUUUUUUUCCCCCKKK.
+They are often related, and they SUUUUUUUUUUUCCCCCKKK.9) The American Film Institute lists Garland as the 8th greatest movie star of all time.
+Who is your all time favorite actor or actress?

 Alternative, literacy for all, everywhere.